 People around are learning

-When living in society, people need to show more acceptances towards each other.
-Since 2012, 22% of them reported to have a changed attitude in dealing with mental health issues of others and themselves too.
+When living in society, people need to show more acceptance of each other.
+Since 2012, 22% of them reported having a changed attitude in dealing with mental health issues of others and themselves too.
 With public education more people dealing with mental Health issues social awareness has in increased.

 Turning taunts into motivation

 The one who used to smirk, now smiles.
 This realisation is crucial to keep people with mental illness motivated to overcome the phase gracefully.